icrosil/fantasy_team/README.md

 At start point - yes, some statistic methods would be enough.
 But in future it will be good to find out how can i use this tool.

 ## Plan
-- get current players
+- setup environment (eslint/prettier)
-- ?setup environment (eslint/prettier)
+- save players into memory once a day
 - ?use new technologies?
 GraphQL/typescript/no nodemodules?
 - ?use proper architecture - microservice/domain driven